dib-lab/2022-paper-branchwater-software/manuscript.md

 We have built two custom tools in concert with sourmash and branchwater, genome-grist and spacegraphcats.
-Genome-grist performs an entirely automated reference-based characterization of individual metagenomes that follows the minimum metagenome cover produced by sourmash gather with mapping of short reads; it is described in Irber et al. [@gather] and was used in Lumian et al. [@lumian_biogeo].
-While genome-grist does download the entire data set in order to map the reads, it is still reference based and thus relatively lightweight.
+Genome-grist performs an entirely automated reference-based characterization of individual metagenomes that uses the minimum metagenome cover produced by sourmash gather to guide mapping of short reads; it is described in Irber et al. [@gather] and was used in Lumian et al. [@lumian_biogeo].
+While genome-grist does download the entire data set in order to map the reads, it is reference based and thus relatively lightweight.

 spacegraphcats is an assembly-graph based investigative tool for metagenomes that retrieves graph neighborhoods from metagenome